 - Legal Highs These drugs are classified as legal highs because they are legally sold in head shops as plant food or bath salts.
 It is illegal to purchase or possess them for human consumption.
 These drugs are highly dangerous as well because purity can never be guaranteed.

 - Prescription Medications Addiction to prescription medications is a reality.
 Some of these addictions are the direct result of legally prescribed medications taken by patients.
 In other cases, medications are stolen or purchased on the black market.

 - OTC Drugs There are some very addictive over-the-counter (OTC) drugs available at your local pharmacy.
 Addictions to these drugs make up a small percentage of Britain’s total drug addictions.

 - Household Chemicals Lastly, household chemicals and solvents can be addictive as well.
 As with OTC addictions, household chemicals make up a small percentage of the drug addiction problem in Great Britain.

 We have listed the drug categories above to demonstrate how widespread drug addiction can be.
 Addiction is not confined to just a small handful of substances such as heroin and cocaine.
 Anyone using a drug, whether legally or illegally, can potentially become addicted if conditions and circumstances are right.

 BlueSkies wants you to know that overcoming addiction is very possible.
 The right combination of treatment and support makes it possible for any addict to break free from addictive behaviour in order to go on to a drug-free life.
 Our compassionate and fully trained staff is standing by to help you or a loved one right now.

-Do not wait another day to deal with your drug problem.
+Do not wait another day to deal with your drug abuse.
 Whether you are visiting our website for yourself or a loved one, there is no better time than right now to begin the recovery process.
 The longer you wait, the harder it is to achieve recovery.
 We urge you not to wait.
 Contact BlueSkies right now and let us talk.
 Your recovery process can begin today.